thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 add x y = x + y
 ```

-The type signature can be confusing because the argument types are note
+The type signature can be confusing because the argument types are not separated
-separated from the return type.
-There is a good reason for this, but I won't go
+from the return type.
+There is a good reason for this, but I won't go into it
-into it yet.
-For now, feel free to mentally treat the thing after the last arrow
+yet.
+For now, feel free to mentally treat the thing after the last arrow as the
-as the return type.
+return type.

 After the type signature, we give the function's name (`add`) and names for any
 arguments it takes (`x` and `y`).
 On the other side of the `=`, we define an